Panthutk/healthAndAir/README.md

 * Automated flows for:

-  * Fetching and injecting data every 60 minutes
+  * Fetching and injecting data

   * Connecting to APIs and processing sensor input